rekmus/silgy/README.md

 ```

 ### bool QS(param, variable)
 Search URI-decoded query string for *param* and if found, copy its value to *variable* and return TRUE.
 Otherwise return FALSE.
+For POST and PUT it assumes query string is in payload.
 QSVAL is just a typedef for C-style string, long enough to hold the value, as QS makes the check.
 Example:
 ```source.c++
 QSVAL qs_firstname;